eating-coleslaw/vscode-nebula-theme/README.md

 ## __Issues__

  There's not much precedent for this style of theme configurability, so I expect a bumpy ride for these first few minor releases.
-If you notice any issues, particularly around the configuration options, updates, and activation, please leave write it up with reproduction steps on the github repo.
+If you notice any issues, particularly around the configuration options, updates, and activation, please write it up with reproduction steps on the github repo.
 Please be nice, though; I learned typescript with this development 😅.

- My primary concern after functional problems are accessibility-related concerns.
+ My primary concern after functional problems is accessibility-related problems.
 If there's something I could update or add, don't hesitate to write up an issue on the github repo with your suggestion.

 ## __Credits__